TalSk/talsk.github.io/_posts/2023-07-16-Savefile-Manipulating-in-Windward.markdown

 My goal was modest - provide everyone with a few initial levels and some extra resources, accelerating the game's pace.
 Thus, we venture into the realm of savefile editing.

-## Chapter 2 - All the Paths Lead to Reverse Engineering
+## Chapter 2 - All the Paths Lead To Reverse Engineering

 In life, one of the most valuable lessons is this: why work hard if you can just Google it?
 Indeed, back in 2014, a kind soul posed the question ["Is it possible to cheat and give yourself money"](https://steamcommunity.com/app/326410/discussions/0/626329186961056107/) on the Windward forums.